pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

-# Tenant infromation Portal
+# Tenant Information Portal

 ### Summary
-This solution is used to display information regarding your Azure Active Directory Tenant.
+This solution is used to display information regarding your Azure Active Directory Tenant specifically related to Service Princiapls that are only surfaced via PowerShell.

 ### Features ###
 - Dashboard that provids a visual indicator on Service Principals that are expired or that may be expiring in 30, 60, and 90 Days.